hocrt/Rscripts/README.md

 ## generate list

-The script generates a list with the file names in a given directory and saves them in a file (*filename_org*).
+The script generates a list of the file names in a given directory and saves them in a file (*filename_org*).